 Student Program Board

 The Student Program Board (SPB) is responsible for selecting, planning and implementing a diverse offering of social and educational activities for all HCC students.
 This board is overseen by the SPB chairperson and comprised of full and part-time students.
 Students wishing to serve on this board are invited to join by talking with the SPB chairperson (SA 201E) or contacting the Assistant Director of Student Life (SA 201).
-Activities include, but are not limited to dances, concerts, lectures, films, cultural arts and special events.
+Activities include, but are not limited to dances, movies, concerts, lectures, films, cultural arts and special events.
 Email address: SPB@howardcc.edu.

 Location: Second floor of the Student Activities Building (SA 201E).

 The student newspaper is published monthly by students for the college community.
 The editor and staff work with the many different departments on campus to keep the school population informed about school events, resources and club activities.

 The paper needs student participation, and wishes to encourage any student having an interest in working on the newspaper staff to contact the paper’s editor (SA 201C) or a Student Life staff member.
 Opportunities exist for experiences in photography, desktop publishing, layout and design, advertising, creative writing and reporting.
 Email address: email@example.com.